Bear Island (Lake Winnipesaukee): Topography

 Bear island is located east of Meredith Neck in Lake Winnipesaukee.
 Its nearest point to the mainland is about 1200 ft off the southern end of Meredith Neck, while most of the island is 0.5 to 1.0 mi out into the lake.
 The island is 3 mi in length with about 8.5 mi of shoreline.
 The island is divided roughly into two land regions by The Carry, a narrow section in the middle of the island, legendarily named for the practice of carrying one's canoe to reach the other side of the island.
-Each of the two halves of the island rise approximately 150 ft above the surface of the surrounding lake.
+Each of the two halves of the island rises approximately 150 ft above the surface of the surrounding lake.
 The island is approximately 780 acres.
 The whole island is generally forested.
 The shoreline is lined with seasonal cottages, with the exceptions of the summer camps described below.
 The majority of the interior land is placed into conservation.
 Walking trails abound.
 As the rocky soil was once farmed, a number of stone walls cross the island.